drivendataorg/zamba/docs/docs/configurations.md

 #### `num_workers (int, optional)`

-The number of CPUs to use during training. `num_workers` cannot be greater than the number of GPUs in the system.
+The number of CPUs to use during training.
+The maximum value for `num_workers` is the number of CPUs available in the system.
+If you are using MegadetectorLiteYoloX, it is not recommended to use the total number of CPUs available.
 Defaults to `3`

 #### `batch_size (int, optional)`